 changes… Given the chance to do something real and significant, the Morrison Governments roadmap is stuck in the slow lane… They sat on this report for over 12 months, and having been shamed into actually responding, they have the ignored the most important recommendations of the report – recommendations that would have delivered real change at the workplace…The Sex Discrimination Commissioner’s report recommended changes to health and safety laws and the Fair Work Act to provide protections against sexual harassment, offer rights to women, and real responsibilities to employers for a safe workplace.
 The Government has left these recommendations on the table in favour of minor changes that will not deliver new rights to workers… Again, the Government has shown they cannot back their statements with real action… Education and awareness are important but unless they are backed up with rights and legal consequences, they fail the working women of Australia.”ACTU President Ms Michele O’Neil

-I have only commented on the current Federal approach to Sexual harassment, you still have considerable rights under the various state legislation, it can get complex, get advice, that’s what we are here for. its free, call 1800 333 666, we have been representing employees in sexual harassment and related discrimination matters since 2004
+I have only commented on the current Federal approach to Sexual harassment, you still have considerable rights under the various state legislation, it can get complex, get advice, that’s what we are here for. its free, call 1800 333 666, we at A Whole New Approach are not sexual harassment lawyers .
+We are the nations leading workplace advisors and have been representing employees in sexual harassment and related discrimination matters since 2004.
+Every day we are in attendance at the Fair work Commission representing women in unfair dismissals, general protections and adverse action claims

 Birch v Wesco Electrics (1966) Pty Ltd (2012) 218 IR 67 ; Aldridge v Booth (1988) ALR 1 -.